kneutron/proxmox-ctr/README.md

 See Notes in container, default extraction dir is wherever you restore your container backups, restore from backup

+o Create a container named 99998 with whatever basic settings but do not start it o In Container / Backup, point to the storage where you downloaded / extracted these files and Restore

 2024.0227 Devuan 5 amd64 ctr for gotify v2.4.0 notifications

 NOTE AUTOSTARTS at boot